bbatsov/emacsredux/_posts/2021-10-27-submitting-the-current-input-in-selectrum.md

 ![selectrum_current_input1.png](/assets/images/selectrum_current_input1.png)

 I hope you get the idea.
+In the above example I want to create a new tag, but its name matches several existing tags and the first of them gets selected as the most suitable candidate by Selectrum, which means that if I press `RET` the result will be `0.9.0-beta1`.

 Every minibuffer completion framework has some keybinding for this situation, but I started using Selectrum only a few months ago and I keep forgetting its.
 And that's why I'm writing this blog post - I hope it will help me remember it once and for all.
 So, what's the magical keybinding?
 There are a couple of options, actually.